 The new notice rules also effect the notice of election rules for employees who were covered by a group health plan and who may be eligible for continuation of coverage under Title X of the Consolidated Omnibus Budget Reconciliation Act of 1985 (COBRA).
 A group health plan must provide these qualified individuals with an election notice within 14 days after the plan administrator receives the notice of a qualifying event, which describes the individual’s rights to continuation coverage and how to make an election.
 Because some qualified individuals may want to consider and compare health coverage alternatives to COBRA continuation coverage that are now available through the Marketplace, the notice of election has changed.
 Such qualified individuals are also entitled to notice that they may be eligible for a premium tax credit that could help pay for some or all of the cost of coverage in plans offered through the Marketplace.

 Accordingly, the Department offers a model election notice that plans may use to satisfy the requirement to provide the election notice under COBRA that also provides notice of other coverage options available in the Marketplace.
 The model election notice is available in modifiable, electronic form on the Department’s website at www.dol.gov/ebsa/cobra.html.
 The plan administrator must complete it by filling in the blanks with the appropriate plan information.
 Use of the model election notice, appropriately completed, will be considered by the Department of Labor to be in good faith compliance with the election notice content requirements of COBRA.

 As the implementation of the Affordable Care Act continues, there will be additional changes to implement for employers.

 Mellette PC is following legislative and regulatory actions regarding this and other related issues in health reform.
-If our firm can advise you further on this or other matters, please let Peter Mellette, Harrison Gibbs, or Nathan Mortier know.
+If our firm can advise you further on this or other matters, please let Peter Mellette or Harrison Gibbs know.